mosaicml/composer/docs/source/trainer/using_the_trainer.rst

 `Events <TBD>`__.

-We also maintain a :class:`.State` which stores the trainer's state, such as the model, optimizers, dataloader, current batch, etc (See :class:`.State`).
+We also maintain a :class:`.State` which stores the trainer's state, such as the model, optimizers, dataloader, current batch, etc (see :class:`.State`).
 This allows algorithms to modify the state at the various events above.